AkankshaK-AI/EVA7-S5-Assignment/README.md

 Analysis:
 Parameters are reduced.
 Model is under-fitting.
-Since the parameters are reduced drastically, we see the model performance impacted.
+Since the parameters are reduced drastically(from 194k to 6k), we see the model performance impacted.

 **Step 3:**

-Target
+Target:
-Increase parameters to improve model performance Perform Max Pooling at RF=5
+1) Increase parameters slightly(around 10k) to improve model performance
+2) Perform Max Pooling at RF=5

 Results: